immunefi-team/Bounty_Boosts/Puffer Finance/28971 - [SC - Low] Double spending or double execution of transact....md

 # Double spending or double execution of transaction is possible by passing delay period of Timelock contract

-Submitted on Sun Mar 03 2024 14:33:14 GMT-0400 (Atlantic Standard Time) by @codesentry for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 3rd 2024 at 20:33:14 UTC by @codesentry for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28971